 Hook Model Framework

 Framework for building habit-forming products.
-Based on a fundamental truth: habits are not created—they are built through successive cycles through the Hook.
+Habits are not created — they are built through successive cycles through the Hook.

 Core Principle

-The Hook Model = a four-phase process that connects the user's problem to your solution frequently enough to form a habit.
+The Hook Model = a four-phase loop that connects the user's problem to your solution frequently enough to form a habit, moving usage from deliberate to automatic.

 Trigger → Action → Variable Reward → Investment